-From rags to riches, the journey of this world’s 8th billionaire is incredible.
-Despite being dropped out of college twice, and never having taken a computer class in life, he successfully established Oracle Corporation (NYSE: ORCL), the third-largest software company in the world.
-On his 78th birthday today, here are some interesting yet less-known facts about Lawrence Joseph Ellison.
+From a humble beginning to achieving the status of the world’s 4th billionaire, the journey of Lawrence Joseph Ellison is nothing short of incredible.
+Despite being dropped out of college not once, but twice, and having zero exposure to computer classes, he went on to establish Oracle Corporation (NYSE: ORCL), which now stands as the third-largest software company in the world.
+On his 79th birthday today, let’s delve into some interesting yet less-known facts about Larry Ellison.

 Date of Birth: August 17, 1944

 - Larry Ellison was born to a single Jewish mother in New York City.
 His biological father was a United States Army Air Corps (USAAC) pilot.
-Ellison’s mother gave him to her aunt and uncle for adoption at the age of nine months after he contracted pneumonia.
+At a tender nine months of age, Ellison faced a health setback when he contracted pneumonia.
+In a surprising twist, his mother made the difficult decision to entrust him to the care of her aunt and uncle for adoption.
 Surprisingly, he did not reconnect with his biological mother until he was 48.

 - Despite being the industry leader in software today, Oracle Corporation went bankrupt in the 1990s, soon after going public in 1986, following a triumphant success of seven years after initiation.
 Oracle’s market valuation fell by four-fifths of its value owing to the company’s “up-front” marketing strategy.